 The woman hurried to the kitchen.
 From her quick departure, she appeared glad of the mission.
 Lu looked over at Captain Reynolds who was watching Bill like a hawk.
 Maybe I’m not the only new kid on the team?
-Lu could empathize with Reynolds’s frustration.
-Bill seemed to take inordinately long checking the man’s vitals.
+Lu empathized with Reynolds’ frustration.
+Bill seemed to take inordinately long doing even the simplest things.
 Reynolds pulled Bill aside and Ace took over.

 The man did then promptly sputtered some back.
 “That’s good.
 Just a couple more sips,” Lu told him.

 “What the heck are you doing, Dawson?”
-Reynolds asked quietly, grabbing the mug back from her.
+Reynolds asked quietly, grabbing the mug away from her.

 Ambulance sirens wailed up in front, the doors slammed and two sets of heavy footsteps ran toward them.
-The room disintegrated into bedlam as the paramedics further filled the small room barking orders and taking charge.
+The room disintegrated into bedlam as the paramedics further filled the small space, barking orders and taking charge.
 While they were loading the patient onto the stretcher, the paramedic at the guy’s head sniffed suspiciously.
-“This guy been drinking?”
+“This man been drinking?”

 “No,” Lu answered.
 “We just gave him some alcohol to get his blood to the brain.”

 “Great, so that limits what drugs we can give him.”